MaryIsbell/Editing/natturnerdocumentingsouth.md

 on their return the others being more alarmed, not knowing who they were, fled in different ways, so that I was reduced to about twenty again; with this I determined to attempt to recruit, and proceed on to rally in the neighborhood, I had left.
-Dr. Blunt\'s was the nearest house, which we reached just before day; on riding up the yard, Hark fired a gun.
+Dr. Blunt's was the nearest house, which we reached just before day; on riding up the yard, Hark fired a gun.
 We expected Dr. Blunt and his family were at Maj.
-Ridley\'s, as I knew there was a company of men there; the gun was fired to ascertain if any of the family were at home; we were immediately fired upon and retreated,
+Ridley's, as I knew there was a company of men there; the gun was fired to ascertain if any of the family were at home; we were immediately fired upon and retreated,